Samarth369/TO-DO-LIST/README.md

-this is a to do list
+this is a TO DO LIST